plukacs/lab-governance/README.md

 ## Domain: Client work

+##### Policy: Third party clients
+On all client and venture building projects the role / circle needs to be fullly aware and list the used third party service and code licenses (including open soruce licences, for example GNU, GPL etc.), in order to ensure that our operation is fully legal.
+If needed, consult with the Legal Represenative role.

 ##### Policy: Bugfixing for clients
 Risk of bugs is managed in the planning phase preferably.
 When time is needed for bugfixing it is communicated towards clients transparently, and financially dealt with according to the contract.